| Sue Skoglund, EditorValerie Reid, Webmaster

 resources on diagnosis and treatment of illnesses caused by biological

 agents most likely to be used.
+This approach solves the problem of

 dependence on communications but creates some challenges of its own: